Aslmmon/AndroidTask/README.md

 - Used <b> AndroidX Bottom Navigation Library </b> to handle Multiple BackStacks
 - Used <b> Loading Library
 - Used <b> Circular floating Button Library to provide smaller Fab buttons on it's click as Design Provided

+  ## Testing
+  - Used <b> Unit Testing for Test Corotuine Suspend Function in the ViewModel